About this course

 2. In ranking applications, the Selection Committee will consider:

-- the results of the selection test (and interview if relevant).
+- The results of the selection test*; and

 3. The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.

-4. Applicants are required to satisfy the university’s English language requirements for graduate courses.
-For those applicants seeking to meet these requirements by one of the standard tests approved by the Academic Board, performance band 7+ is required.
+4. Applicants are required to satisfy the university’s English language requirements for graduate degrees.
+For those applicants seeking to meet these requirements by one of the standard tests approved by the Academic Board, UoM performance band 8 is required.^